-This is the time difference between the last date of the annual financial statement and the date stated in the audited statement(Diastiningsih & Tenaya, 2017; Escaloni & Mareque, 2021).
+This is the time difference between the last date of the annual financial statement and the date stated in the audited statement (Diastiningsih & Tenaya, 2017; Escaloni & Mareque, 2021).
 It consists of two components, namely the time required to prepare these statements (closing process) and the time to carry out the audit process (Liu et al., 2021).
-Audit report lag can reduce the quality of financial statements information because it is one of the causes of delays in the presentation(Fujianti & Satria, anticipating the timely 2020).
-Therefore, presentation of these statements by companies listed on the Indonesia Stock Exchange (IDX).
-OJK, a capital market supervisor, stipulates rules and witnesses for late presentation.
-The audit variable formulated report lag is as follows(Khoufi & Khoufi, 2018):
+Audit report lag can reduce the quality of financial statements information because it is one of the causes of delays in the presentation (Fujianti & Satria, 2020).
+Therefore, anticipating the timely presentation of these statements by companies listed on the Indonesia Stock Exchange (IDX), OJK, a capital market supervisor, stipulates rules and witnesses for late presentation.
+The audit report lag variable is formulated as follows (Khoufi & Khoufi, 2018):